QUST-SmartData/QUST-SmartData.github.io/README.md

-## Study Direction
+## Study
-We focus on the following study directions:
+We focus on the following research directions:

 - 🖼️ Computer Vision
 - 🧠 Deep Learning